History of the COVID-19 pandemic in the United Kingdom: Early to mid-March: closures and cancellations

-On 16 March, Prime Minister Boris Johnson advised everyone in the UK against "non-essential" travel and contact with others, as well as suggesting people should avoid pubs, clubs and theatres, and remote work if possible.
+On 16 March, Prime Minister Boris Johnson advised everyone in the UK against "non-essential" travel and contact with others, as well as suggesting people should avoid visiting pubs, clubs or theatres, and work from home if possible.
 Pregnant women, people over 70 and those with certain health conditions were urged to consider the advice "particularly important", and would be asked to self-isolate within days.
 On the same day, a second MP, Kate Osborne, tested positive after a period of self-isolation.

 On 17 March, NHS England announced that all non-urgent operations in England would be postponed from 15 April to free up 30,000 beds.
 General practice moved rapidly to remote working.
 In March 2020 the proportion of telephone appointments increased by over 600%.
 Also, the government provided a £3.2million emergency support package to help rough sleepers into accommodation.
 With complex physical and mental health needs, in general, homeless people are at a significant risk of catching the virus.

 On 18 March, the UK announced schools would close at the end of Friday 20 March.
 First to announce was Welsh minister for education Kirsty Williams, this was followed closely by a similar announcement for Scottish schools by Nicola Sturgeon.
 Arlene Foster and Michelle O’Neill jointly followed suit for Northern Ireland schools.
 Later the same day, Boris Johnson announced that schools in England would also close.
 He also announced that public examinations would not take place as a result.

 On 19 March, the UK Government downgraded the status of COVID-19 from a "high consequence infectious disease" (HCID) after consideration by the UK HCID group and the Advisory Committee on Dangerous Pathogens.

 On the same day, Boris Johnson, UK Prime Minister said "I do think, looking at it all, that we can turn the tide within the next 12 weeks, and I am absolutely confident that we can send coronavirus packing in this country but only if we take the steps, we all take the steps we have outlined."